laura241/orinoco_api/README.md

 # Orinoco #

-This is the back end server for Orinico application.
+This is the back end server for Orinoco application.

 This is the link for the front end : https://github.com/laura241/orinoco_ui.git .